sspeev/CMake-template/README.md

 # CMake-template
 This is guide that gives you a simple and easy to use CMake template for every small project you create.
-It is like the solution Visual Studio 2022 creates for evert C# project.
+It is like the solution Visual Studio 2022 creates for every C# project.

 ## CMake Template Explanation